andrewhw/cis6060-A2/README.md

 datasets to this standard form.

 ## Cancer by Gene Expression

+The citation for this data set is provided in the [README.md](./src-data-cancer-by-gene-expression/README.md) file in the src subdirectory.

 This data set in `src-data-cancer-by-gene-expression` provides a table where $X$ contains data for 7129 gene expressions (the columns of the table)